haarer/toolchain68k/README.md

 The script works on Windows 10 with MSYS2 and on Debian 10.
 It may work on other platforms but i dont run any tests.

-The toolchains are either installed into a directory or packaged into archives suitable for the platform ide.
+The toolchains are packaged into archives suitable for the platformio development environment (https://platformio.org).
 The archives can be used with eclipse or with make files as well - just unpack them.

 The releases section of this git repo contains pre built toolchains.
 This can be used as package repository for platformio and there is a platform definition referencing the toolchain packages for platformio use.

 The Platform URL to be used for platformio projects are
  * https://github.com/haarer/platform-atmelavr.git